 Dr. Alan Dechter and Dr. Matthew Moy provide comprehensive implant dentistry in Maryland under one roof.
 Our dental office is equipped to replace missing teeth for almost anyone considering this restoration.
 Our dentists offer experienced, trusted dental care and advanced dental techniques for the best possible patient experience.
 Consider Dechter & Moy Dentistry as your trusted source for replacement teeth.

-Replacing teeth is important for both the aesthetics and health of your smile and should be done as soon as possible to avoid the onset of more complex dental problems and changes in the fit of the bite.
-This can limit treatment options and detrimentally impact your quality of life.
+Replacing missing teeth is important for both the aesthetics and health of your smile.
+Tooth replacement should be done as soon as possible to avoid the onset of more complex dental problems and changes in the fit of your bite.
+Having missing teeth for long periods of time can limit treatment options and detrimentally impact your future oral health.

 Why Choose Dental Implants?

 Dental implants have become the “gold standard” of tooth replacement due to the important benefits they provide for overall health and quality of life: